Tickets to the Museum of the Treasure of San Gennaro

 Basilica di Santa Restituta

 Along the left aisle and after the third chapel stands the oldest early Christian basilica in Naples, the Basilica of Santa Restituta.
-This ancient church dates back to the 4th century and was incorporated into the Cathedral of Naples when it was built almost 1,000 later; it is decorated by 14th-century works by Luca Giordano.
+This ancient church dates back to the 4th century and was incorporated into the Cathedral of Naples when it was built almost 1,000 years later; it is decorated with 14th-century works by Luca Giordano.
 The basilica leads to the Baptistery of San Giovanni in Fonte, which may have been built by Emperor Constantine.

 The Chapel of the Treasury of San Gennaro